ItsRLuo/IX-Luncher-App/README.md

-1, In the main folder, run ionic serve \n
+1, In the main folder, run ionic serve.
+This will open up a test web app <br />
-2, In the django folder, run python manage.py makemigrations 3, run python manage.py migrates
+2, In the django folder, run python manage.py makemigrations to update the schmas <br />
+3, run python manage.py migrates to update the database <br />
-4, run python manage.py runserver
+4, run python manage.py runserver to start the RESTFUL API<br />

-Make sure DB setting are set up correctly
+Make sure DB setting are set up correctly <br />